pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     Platform specific methods.

-    .. warning:: Programs using the following methods are not portable to other platforms!
+    .. warning:: Programs using the following methods and attributes are not portable to other platforms!

     .. method:: outWaiting()